What are the primary emerging climate technologies C2G focuses on?

 C2G focuses on two broad families of emerging technologies and approaches to tackle climate change.

 Carbon Dioxide Removal (CDR), also known as Greenhouse Gas Removal, Negative Emissions Technologies (NETs), or Carbon Drawdown, aims to reduce atmospheric concentrations of Carbon Dioxide (CO2) (the primary human source of climate change) through processes that permanently remove them from the atmosphere.

 Removing atmospheric CO2 is not a new idea: the UNFCCC has always considered mitigation to include both emission reductions and removals.
-What is new is the large scale, nature and urgency of CDR deemed necessary by the Intergovernmental Panel on Climate Change (IPCC) to help limit global temperature rise to 1.5°C. This has important implications for the governance of CDR at global and national levels.
+What is new is the large scale, nature and urgency of CDR deemed necessary to help limit global temperature rise to 1.5°C. This has important implications for the governance of CDR at global and national levels.